MartinDM/React-Exercises-UI/README.md

-# GymShark Exercise App
+# GS Exercise App

-__This is a demo app which follows a brief to display exercises from an endpoint and create a user experience around them.__
+__This is a demo app which uses an endpoint of exercises to create a user experience around them.__

 **[App demo on Surge.sh 🚀 ](https://gymshark-fitness-app.surge.sh)**